htl-leo-prog-1/programming_fundamentals_cs/slides/src/chapter/0010-intro.md

 > Change the message that is printed on the screen

 * Open *Program.cs* in any editor that you have on your computer
-  * Tip: If you have nothing else, a program called *Notepad* is installed on every Windows computer
+  * If you have nothing else, a program called *Notepad* is installed on every Windows computer
 * Try to change the message
-  * Tip: Only change the text **inside** of the double quotes, do not remove them!
+  * Only change the text *inside* of the double quotes, do *not* remove them!
 * Run the program again and see whether your message is printed
   * To run, type in: `dotnet run`

-## Well done
+## Well done 👍

 ![Coffee into code](https://media4.giphy.com/media/SXxI9NlwvYiY3bRsck/giphy.gif?cid=790b761173bba9e799b0d66a53e5d1740ff081d372bbfe3a&rid=giphy.gif&ct=g)